Why do you clone SSD in Windows 7?

 How to clone only Windows 7 to SSD

 Can you clone SSD to another hard drive directly?

 You’ve probably thought about migrating SSD to a larger one without transit device like USB or external hard drive .
 But manual copy & paste is obviously not a safe and quick way - it doesn't applied to hidden files and system files, let along the transmission speed that is relatively low.

 In this case, the importance of a quick and reliable cloning tool comes to the fore.
 It shall be able to clone SSD in Window 7, 8, 10.
 The operation should be simple enough for an amateur user to master, and there should be rich options to customize the migration until it’s to your satisfactory.

-Based on these considerations, I recommend AOMEI Backupper Standard.
-It’s a real freeware supports all Windows OS, and has powerful backup and cloning ability.
+Based on these considerations, I recommend AOMEI Backupper Professional.
+It supports all Windows OS, and has powerful backup and cloning ability.

-With it, you can easily perform disk migration – clone SSD to larger SSD, clone SSD to larger HDD or clone HDD to smaller SSD in Windows 7 for free.
-And since it's free of charge, you could simply give it a go without concern.
+With it, you can easily perform disk migration – clone SSD to larger SSD, clone SSD to larger HDD or clone HDD to smaller SSD in Windows 7.

 Preparations before cloning SSD to another SSD